Imielin, Warsaw: History

 In 1998, the district of Ursynów was subdivided into the areas of the City Information System.
-One of them became Imielin, which included the neighbourhoods of Imielin, Na Skraju, and West Ursynów.
-In 2000, it was divided into two areas, divided by Pileckiego Street.
-Its western portion, which includgles West Ursynów (also known as Stary Imielin), and the esteren portion, that includes Imielin and Na Skraju, became Ursynów-Centrum.
+Imielin, became one of them, encompassing the housing estates of Imielin, Na Skraju, and West Ursynów.
+In 2000, it was divided into two areas, separated by Pileckiego Street.
+Its western portion, which includgled West Ursynów, became Stary Imielin, and the esteren portion, which included Imielin and Na Skraju, became Ursynów-Centrum.